-The enameled cast iron cooking grates provide 280 square inches of capacity.
+The porcelain enameled cooking grates provide 280 square inches of cooking space.
 You can swap out both of the cooking grates with Weber’s griddle inserts.
 You can even griddle on one-half and grill on the other side at the same time.

 The only disadvantage to the Q2200 is the limitations of cooking with a single burner.
 It will be more challenging to cook foods using indirect heat in this grill.
 But this is a fantastic option otherwise and is an ideal pick for a family that loves to tailgate.

 You might associate this brand with camping stoves, but Coleman tailgate grills are an affordable and user-friendly solution to tailgate cooking.
-The Coleman RoadTrip LXE portable gas grill is a feature-packed option with its own built-in stand!
+The Coleman RoadTrip 285 portable gas grill is a feature-packed option with its own built-in stand and side tables!

 This grill compacts down into a small package for easy transport.
 The two sliding side shelves tuck away under the grill, and the integrated stand and wheels make it easy to move into place.

-The grill has two burners with independent controls and an insta-start ignition that fires right up with the push of a button.
-It offers 285 square inches of cooking capacity.
-You can grill food on the enameled cast iron cooking grates, or pick-up Coleman’s griddle or oven inserts for additional versatility.
+The grill has three stainless steel burners with independent controls and an insta-start ignition that fires right up with the push of a button.
+It offers 285 square inches of cooking space.
+You can grill food on the porcelain enameled cast iron cooking space, or pick-up Coleman’s griddle or oven inserts for additional versatility.

 This is a good option for a busy tailgating family, but I do have a couple of concerns about this grill.
 The plastic lid-latch is not very robust and seems prone to failure.